-Data Source: State of California, California Department of Public Health, California Community Burden of Disease Engine, Accessed at https://skylab.cdph.ca.gov/communityBurden/ in August 2023
+Data and Figure Source: State of California, California Department of Public Health, California Community Burden of Disease Engine, Accessed at https://skylab.cdph.ca.gov/communityBurden/ on 19 January 2023

 Whereas Table 2a shows the crude death rates among the various race/ethnicity groups, Table 2b shows the age-adjusted death rate of each group.
 When adjusted for age, Black seemed to die at a higher rate than other groups.